LTU-RAI/unity_Spot/README.md

 -----
 > If the export ROS_XX commands are not run, messages would not be passed between Unity and ROS.
 -----
-> If running endpoint.launch terminates in a error of "port alerady used", simply change the port, export ROS_XX again and retart your terminal.
+> If running endpoint.launch terminates in a error of "port alerady used", simply change the port, export ROS_XX again and restart your terminal.